EPCCed/hpcss25/README.md

 The main aim of today is to run parallel scaling of the CFD example and investigate Amdahl's law and Gustafson's law.

+You should plot speedup curves for a number of problem sizes to verify that larger problems scale better.
+It is often convenient to double the process count, e.g run in 1, 2, 4, 8, 16, 32, 64, 128 and 256 processes (or some subset thereof).
+For large process counts you will probably have to use large problem sizes, i.e. a large value for the scale factor.

 The exercise sheet is at [https://github.com/EPCCed/hpcss24-cfd/blob/main/doc/cfd-hpcss24.pdf](https://github.com/EPCCed/hpcss24-cfd/blob/main/doc/cfd-hpcss24.pdf).
   * The exercise sheets may say "download the code from here" - you